donutdellsprinkles/Donut-Planet/README.md

 # Donut Profile
 - Customize your own profile which you can tailor to your personal preferences.
 # Sprinkles
-- Input a code to get an specified amount of sprinkles which you can then buy things with such as more customization to your profile.
+- Input a code to get a specified amount of sprinkles which you can then buy things with such as more customization to your profile.
 - More use for sprinkles will come soon in later Updates
 # Donut Blog
 - Make sure to tune into Donut Blog every now and then as it will be where I will primarily post updates on donut planet and showcase upcoming features.